frictionlessdata/website-old/_case_studies/data-retriever.md

 We originally built the Data Retriever starting in 2010 with a focus on ecological data.
-Over time, we realized that the common challenges with finding, downloading, and cleaning up ecological applied to data in most other fields, so we rebranded and starting integrating data from other fields as well.
+Over time, we realized that the common challenges with finding, downloading, and cleaning up ecological data applied to data in most other fields, so we rebranded and starting integrating data from other fields as well.